 Tekoa - St. John is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Tekoa - St. John is a town of managers, professionals, and service providers.
 There are especially a lot of people living in Tekoa - St. John who work in management occupations (17.62%), office and administrative support (10.79%), and teaching (8.36%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.16% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 10.16% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Tekoa - St. John, however, is that residents on average have to contend with a long commute, spending on average 30.27 minutes every day commuting to work.
 It is, however, a pedestrian-friendly town.
 Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.